top of page

 artist's impressions of ship burials

 In the proximity of the grave field of Solleveld, more or less continuous habitation has been the case since the Late Iron Age.
-During the Middle Roman Period, between 150-180, even a small fortress existed with a cavalry unit deployed, locally known as fort Ockenburg.
-From the end of the Roman Period, population along the coast of the Netherlands dropped, only to recover slowly from mid-fifth century.
-From the sixth century, archaeologist witness a steady growth of the population along the coast.
-In what is now the provinces of Noord Holland and Zuid Holland, this Frisian population inhabited the dunes, sandy ridges behind the dunes and the riverbanks.
+During the Middle Roman Period, between AD 150-180, a small fortress existed with a cavalry unit deployed, locally known as fortress Ockenburg.
+From the end of the Roman Period, the population along the coast of the Netherlands dropped, only to recover slowly from the mid-fifth century.
+From the sixth century onward, archaeologists witness a steady growth of the population along the coast.
+In what is now the combined provinces of Noord Holland and Zuid Holland, this Frisian population inhabited the dunes, the sandy ridges behind the dunes, and the riverbanks.

-From the early-eighth century onward the Frankification of the western coast of the Netherlands set in (Van der Velde 2011).
+From the early eighth century onward, the Francisation of the western coast of the Netherlands set in (Van der Velde 2011).
 A change of material culture has been proven by archaeological research.
-With Frankification also came Christianization.
-This process started after the Frankish empire finally pushed out the Frisians and seized definitive control over Dorestat, current Wijk bij Duurstede, and the central river area.
-Already soon after the death of king Radbod in 719.
-Despite the Frankification started in the eighth century, the region would be named Frisia until the beginning of the twelfth century.
-Check our blog post The United Frisian Emirates and Black Peat about this major identity shift.
+With Francisation came Christianization.
+This process started after the Frankish Empire finally pushed out the Frisian rulers and seized definitive control over Dorestat, the current town of Wijk bij Duurstede, and the central river area, already soon after the death of King Radbod in 719.
+Despite the Francisation starting in the eighth century, the region would be named Frisia until the beginning of the twelfth century.
+Check our blog post The United Frisian Emirates and Black Peat.
+How Holland became Dutch about this major identity shift in the High Middle Ages.

-The inhumation of the, assumed, man is very rich with weaponry.
-The cadaver was buried in a wooden coffin, and is dated second half of the sixth century.
-So, coinciding with the repopulation of the empty coastal area of the Netherlands.
+The inhumation of the assumed man is very rich with weaponry.
+The cadaver was buried in a wooden coffin and is dated to the second half of the sixth century, coinciding with the repopulation of the empty coastal area of the Netherlands.
 Unfortunately, the grave turned out to be partially destroyed due to earlier digging activities.
-The fact that only the lower half of the grave and cadaver were missing, was kind of a make up, since most early-medieval deposits are normally placed on the upper half of the deceased.
-Orientation of the body was north-south, with the head toward south.
-Thanks to a few remains of the body, especially a molar, the age could be estimated at circa twenty-five years.
+The fact that only the lower half of the grave and cadaver were missing was somewhat of a makeup, as most early-medieval deposits are normally placed in the upper half of the deceased.
+The orientation of the body was north-south, with the head toward the south.
+Thanks to a few remains of the body, especially a molar, the age could be estimated to be around twenty-five years.

-First of all the grave contained a sword of the so-called spatha type, with scabbard.
+First of all, the grave contained a sword of the so-called spatha type, with a scabbard.
 These are long swords with a double-edged blade.
 Furthermore, a seax or Schmalsax was found, which is a large, single-edged knife.
-Besides the spatha and the seax, another smaller knife, a spear and a shield were placed in the grave too.
-Interestingly, the shield probably was placed over the head of the cadaver.
+Besides the spatha and the seax, another smaller knife, a spear, and a shield were placed in the grave, too.
+Interestingly, the shield was probably placed over the head of the cadaver.
 In other weapon graves found, the shield is placed lower.
-Lastly, a tinderbox was found, consisting of three flints and a piece of iron.
+Lastly, a tinderbox was found, consisting of three flints and a piece of iron, perhaps the fire striker.

 Then, finally, the humble boat grave.
-The grave is dated first half of the seventh century.
+The grave is dated to the first half of the seventh century.
 Although all the wood had vanished, the rivets were still visible.
 Most rivets were too weak to be preserved.
-The patron of the rivets gave away wood of clinker-built ships was being used.
+The patron of the rivets gave away wood from clinker-built ships that was being used.
 Almost ninety rivets have been identified.
 The clinker-built technique is a Nordic tradition.
-It is an technique whereby hull planks overlap each other, and are fixated with iron rivets.
-This in contrast with the carvel tradition, whereby hull planks are placed next to each other and a smoother surface is achieved.
+It is a technique whereby hull planks overlap each other and are fixed with iron rivets.
+This is in contrast with the carvel tradition, whereby hull planks are placed next to each other, resulting in a smoother surface.
 The carvel-built tradition is a southern tradition.
-In the River Rhine area, i.e. Frisia, the clinker and carvel traditions met, and (probably) both were being practised in the Early Middle Ages.
-Read also our blog post Our civilization - It all began with piracy on the different ship types of Late Antiquity, Migration Period and Early Middle Ages in the wider region.
+In the Lower River Rhine area, i.e., Frisia, the clinker and carvel ship-building traditions met, and, probably, both were being practiced in the Early Middle Ages.
+Read also our blog post Our civilization—it all began with piracy on the different ship types of Late Antiquity, the Migration Period, and the Early Middle Ages in the wider region.

-The grave had the shape of a boat, and was about five meters long.
-Only the sides of the grave were lined with boat planks.
-The floor was not.
+The grave had the shape of a boat and was about five meters long.
+Only the sides of the grave were lined with boat planks; the floor was not.
 Presumably, the grave was not very deep, and a burial chamber was created with tilted planks covering the boat.
-This is very similar to the equally humble boat grave of Der Bootsmann found near the Wurt (i.e. an artificial dwelling mound also called a terp) of Fallward, north of the city of Bremerhaven in Germany, albeit dated significantly older, namely mid-fifth century during the Migration Period.
+This is very similar to the equally humble boat grave of Der Bootsmann found near the Wurt, i.e., an artificial dwelling mound also called a Warf or terp, of Fallward, north of the city of Bremerhaven in Germany, albeit dated significantly older, namely to the mid-fifth century during the Migration Period.
 This boat was four and a half meters long.
-Besides the grave of Der Bootsmann, nicknamed Heinrich by the archaeologists, there was another boat grave at Wurt Fallward, namely of a woman, who was buried in a dugout canoe (Schön, 2006, Peek et al 2022).
-Check our blog post The Deer Hunter of Fallward and his Throne of the Marsh for more about the exciting Fallward excavations.
+Besides the grave of Der Bootsmann, nicknamed Heinrich by the archaeologists, there was another boat grave at Wurt Fallward, namely of a woman who was buried in a dugout canoe (Schön, 2006; Peek et al 2022).
+Check our blog post The Deer Hunter of Fallward, and his Throne of the Marsh for more about the truly exciting Fallward excavations.
+Despite the difference in time between Solleveld and Fallward, the burial tradition might have migrated east from the Weser-Elbe triangle together with the 'Saxons'.

 The boat chamber of Solleveld was probably covered with earth, creating a small burial mound.
-The skeleton was not preserved, only a silhouette in the soil remained.
-Some of the clothing attributes have been preserved.
-These are a bronze fibula, a bronze belt fitting, and five beads.
-The belt fitting is of the so-called Rheinland type, and can therefore be dated to the third quarter of the seventh century.
-Lastly, an awl and two little knives have been found in the boat grave too.
+The skeleton was not preserved; only a silhouette in the soil remained, like the Holy Shroud of Turin.
+Some of the clothing attributes have been preserved: these are a bronze fibula or brooch, a bronze belt fitting, and five beads.
+The belt fitting is of the so-called Rheinland type and can, therefore, be dated to the third quarter of the seventh century.
+Lastly, an awl and two little knives have also been found in the boat grave.

-In concluding, the researchers point out that the grave field of Solleveld was located on a somewhat elevated area.
-Furthermore, they have identified numerous traces of wooden poles which must have dotted the field.
-The researchers suggest these poles were part of the ritual landscape of this grave field, given the patrons they saw, but that more research has to be done.
+In conclusion, the researchers point out that the grave field of Solleveld was located on a somewhat elevated area.
+Furthermore, they have identified numerous traces of wooden poles that must have dotted the field.
+The researchers suggest these poles were part of the ritual landscape of this grave field, given the patrons they observed, but that more research has to be done.
 One of the patrons might indicate a death house or pyre.

 A final note is that besides Solleveld and Fallward, two more early-medieval, modest boat burials have been identified along the southern North Sea coast, namely at the village of Dunum in the region of Ostfriesland, and at the village of Hogebeintum in the province of Friesland (Knol 2021).